What is betta flaring all about?

 Why Do Betta Fish Flare?

-Your betta fish flares for a number of reasons.
-Here they are!
+Your betta fish flares for a number of reasons, and we’ve got them all listed here for you.

 You should never keep two male betta fish in the same tank because there’s nowhere for the weaker party to escape, and injuries or death will almost certainly result.